cmmiller26/ai-fun-token-wheel/README.md

 ### Model not loading

 The first run downloads models:

-- GPT-2: ~500MB (always)
+- GPT-2: ~500MB
-- Llama 3.2 1B: ~5GB (if HF_TOKEN provided)
+- TinyLlama 1.1B: ~2.2GB

 Models are cached in Docker volumes or `~/.cache/huggingface/`.

-If Llama shows as unavailable, ensure you've:
-1. Set HF_TOKEN in `.env`
-2. Accepted the model license at <https://huggingface.co/meta-llama/Llama-3.2-1B>
+Both models are ungated and require no authentication.

 ### Port conflicts